skg-if/interoperability-framework/docs/data-source.md

 ```

 ### `version_control`
-*Boolean* (optional): True if data versioning is supported: the [Data source] explicitly allows the deposition of different versions of the same object
+*Boolean* (optional): True if data versioning is supported, indicating that a [Data source] explicitly allows the deposition of different versions of the same object.

 ```json
     "version_control": true
 ```

 ### `persistent_identity_systems`
-*List* (optional): The persistent identifier systems that are used by the [Data source] to identify the ProductType it supports.
+*List* (optional): The persistent identifier systems that are used by a [Data source] to identify the `ProductType` it supports.
 - `for` *String* (mandatory): The Product type to which the persistent identifier is referring to.
 To choose from
     - `literature` (from [EOSC vocabulary Research Product Type])
     - `research data` (from [EOSC vocabulary Research Product Type])
     - `software` (from [EOSC vocabulary Research Product Type])
     - `metadata`
     - `any`
-- `pid_schemes` *List* (mandatory): the list of persistent identifier schemes used to refer to ProductTypes.
+- `pid_schemes` *List* (mandatory): Persistent identifier schemes used to refer to ProductTypes.
 Each elements must be drawn by the EOSC vocabulary Persistent Identity Scheme, i.e.,
     - `doi`
     - `handle`
     - `ror`